 Baltimore Police will switch to new radio system, delay public access to scanner transmissions

-BALTIMORE -- The Baltimore Police Department is changing the way the public can listen to officers interact and perform their duties over the radio.
+BALTIMORE -- The Baltimore Police Department is changing the way the public can listen to officers interact with one another over the radio.

 The police department will be encrypting its radio systems and other devices starting on July 6.